 - have proficient computer skills with internet access and have a valid USI.

-Additionally, you need to attend and achieve satisfactory result on language, literacy and numeracy (LLN) test and achieve the following ACSF Levels-
+Additionally, you need to attend and achieve a satisfactory result on the language, literacy, and numeracy (LLN) test.
+The LLN test will be conducted either face to face in a hard copy or via eLearning: Moodle.
+The LLN test will determine whether the student needs additional support to achieve the following ACSF Levels-

 Course Fee and Payment Options